 Best microSD Cards for Amazon Fire HD 8 Android Central 2021

-Amazon has joined the rest of the industry and finally started putting USB-C ports on its tablets, so now's the perfect time to upgrade!
-The storage inside the new Fire HD 8 still tops out at 64GB, though, so I highly recommend grabbing a best microSD card for the Amazon Fire HD 8 to make more room for all the movies and shows you'll want to watch on your next international trip or lazy Sunday morning in bed.
+Amazon has joined the rest of the industry and finally started putting USB-C ports on its tablets, so now's the perfect time to upgrade.
+The storage inside the new Fire HD 8 still tops out at 64GB, though, so I highly recommend grabbing some of the best microSD cards for the Fire HD 8 to make more room for all the movies and shows you'll want to watch on your next international trip or lazy Sunday morning in bed.

 - Double your space: PNY Elite-X 64GB